donapieppo/nms-on-rails/README.md

 bundle exec rake db:schema:load
 ```

-edit the file `config/initializers/nms-on-rails.rb`
+copy the example configuration file
+`doc/nms-on-rails.rb.proto` to
+`config/initializers/nms-on-rails.rb`,
-and then fire rails.
+edit it and then fire rails.

 When you connect for the first time you are asked
 for a network (name, description) and then for a range